GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 Debugging a program on an actual HP-25C can be very difficult because you cannot easily see the state of the calculator's storage registers without recalling them individually to the stack.
 On the other hand, GO-25's auxiliary information views, Settings, and 8* series of new instructions give an unparalleled view of the registers and stack, making debugging much easier.

-If all you need is to see the stack registers, then the SST single step command works beautifully.
-To use this method, do not start program execution with R/S, rather, position the step pointer to the first program step using GTO then press SST.
+If all you need is to see the stack registers, then the q single step command works beautifully.
+To use this method, do not start program execution with R/S, rather, position the step pointer to the first program step using GTO then press q.
 This runs that step and only that step.
 Then you can manipulate the stack and check the contents of the four registers for sanity.
 Repeat as required.

 The Settings option Program Run Speed controls how fast a program runs by varying the time delay before running subsequent program steps.